The Journey Towards a Mature Data Organization

 A data strategy therefore describes how organisations will remain competitive in an increasingly data-driven business landscape.
 This is what a data strategy should embody for your organisation:

-- Having the ambition to become more data-savvy and knows why and how to leverage data, analytics & AI to their advantage.
+- Your organization has the ambition to become more data-savvy and knows why and how to leverage data, analytics & AI for competitive advantage.

-- Knowing which strategic use cases or business opportunities are critical for business success with data and analytics.
+- You know which strategic use cases or business opportunities are critical for business success with data and analytics.

-- Translating your organization's data ambitions into a concrete and realistic roadmap to achieve well-defined data and analytics objectives.
+- Your data ambitions are translated into a concrete and realistic roadmap that contains actionable plans to achieve well-defined data and analytics objectives.

 What it takes to translate your strategy into business solutions